-Once we left the paved section of the trail, the path quickly changed to plain mud from the recent rains.
-We were slipping and sliding along and trying to decide whether to just go back when we reached the bottom of the slope and the trail condition improved greatly.
+Once you leave the paved section of the trail, the path can quickly changed to plain mud if it has rained recently.
+We are often slipping and sliding down the first descent before the trail levels out and the condition improves.

-We went counter clockwise on the trail and hiked the white connector first.
+We usually go counter clockwise on the trail and hike the white connector first.
 This section of the trail crosses over a fun natural bridge.
 The kids were excited to peek beneath the bridge and see daylight below.

 The connector trail bounces over and along the creek with occasional wet weather waterfalls before joining back up with the main loop.